kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 It is easy to find experiments that obey the constraints for 2-factor cases: run them on the corner points.
 But for 3 or more factors the constraints form planes that cut through a cube.
 We then use "optimal" designs to determine where to place our experiments.
 A D-optimal design works well for constraint-handling because it finds the experimental points that would minimize the loss of orthogonality (i.e. they try to achieve the most orthogonal design possible).
 A compact way of stating this is to maximize the determinant of :math:`\mathbf{X}^T\mathbf{X}`, which is why it is called D-optimal (it maximizes the determinant).

 These designs are generated by a computer using iterative algorithms.
-See the readings in the :ref:`section on optimal designs <DOE-optimial-designs>` for more information.
+See the D-optimal reference in the :ref:`section on optimal designs <DOE-optimial-designs>` for more information.

 .. _DOE-optimial-designs: